Haidra-Org/hordelib/README.md

 `hordelib/nodes/` These are the custom ComfyUI nodes we use for `hordelib` specific processing.

+### Running ComfyUI Web Application

+`tox -e comfyui`

+Then open a browser at: http://127.0.0.1:8188/

 ### Designing ComfyUI Pipelines

 Use the standard ComfyUI web app.
 Use the "title" attribute to name the nodes, these names become parameter names in the `hordelib`.
 For example, a KSampler with the "title" of "sampler2" would become a parameter `sampler2.seed`, `sampler2.cfg`, etc. Load the pipeline `hordelib/pipeline_designs/pipeline_stable_diffusion.json` in the ComfyUI web app for an example.